Prepare Your Kitchen Appliances for Holiday Meals

 Test Appliances a Few Days Before

 Do a quick test run on all of your kitchen appliances a few days before the big holiday meal.
 If you don’t, you could end up waking up on Thanksgiving without a working oven and no way to cook your turkey!
-The cost for a repair on a holiday will be much higher than normal, not to mention you will have to deal with the stress and hassle of finding an appliance repair contractor who’s working the holiday.
+The cost for a repair on a holiday will be much more than you’re willing to pay, not to mention you will have to deal with the stress and hassle of finding an appliance repair contractor who’s working the holiday.

 Test your oven by cooking some sides that you can re-heat for the big day.
 Then, run a few loads of dishes in your dishwasher.
 Make sure to check your garbage disposal to ensure it’s working properly.
 Finally, ensure your refrigerator is clean, has a lot of extra space for your food, and is cool.